Muterra/doc-golix/spec.md

 **Note:** without this field, dynamic bindings are susceptible to replay attacks.
 All GOBD records must either include at least one historical GUID, or be the root dynamic binding.
 There is a balance here between network state management (more history is better) and size optimization (less history is better).
 If (and only if) the history length is zero will this indicate a new dynamic binding, in which case historical frames will be empty (zero-length).

-### 7. Targets length
+### 7. Target GUID

-The length, in bytes, of the list of targets.
+The GUID of the object representing the current state of the binding.
+The only valid targets are:

-### 8. Target GUIDs

-An ordered list of the GUIDs for each frame.
-Order will be enforced and can be meaningful.
-Note that targets must only address static GEOC addresses; however, this condition may be unenforced by persistence providers.
-Violating this constraint is highly likely to break applications, and so may be harmful to the binder, but will not otherwise effect the network.
++ The static GUID of a GEOC object
++ The dynamic GUID of a GOBD object

+Circular references between dynamic bindings are not allowed.
+Persistence providers must detect any attempts to create these references, and must always reject the latest of the dynamic bindings (the one that "closes" the circular reference).
+If multiple closing bindings are submitted within the same individual transport request, the persistence provider should reject all of them.
+Persistence providers may enforce a maximum depth for chained dynamic bindings.

 Note that it is impossible to have two *different* dynamic bindings with identical initial target lists.
-It is therefore also impossible to preallocate multiple dynamic "branches".
-Applications seeking such functionality should create a new dynamic binding at the branch point, updating downstream references to point to the new binding where appropriate.
-Alternatively, they may immediately create two dynamic bindings with no history, but different target lists, for example:
+It is therefore also impossible to directly preallocate multiple dynamic "branches".
+Applications seeking such functionality have two options:

+1. Create a new dynamic binding at the branch point, updating downstream references to point to the new binding where appropriate.
-Binding A:

-1. GUID #1
-2. GUID #2
-3. GUID #3**a**

-Binding B:

-1. GUID #1
-2. GUID #2
-3. GUID #3**b**
+2. Immediately create two dynamic bindings, with one targeting the other.

-### 9. Dynamic address algorithm
+### 8. Dynamic address algorithm

 See above for description.
 Applies to the dynamic hash.

-### 10. Dynamic hash
+### 9. Dynamic hash

 The GUID hash for the secondary address for the dynamic object.
 Remains static for the life of the binding.
 Is used to address the binding.

 Like a file hash, generated from the concatenation of the entire preceding file of the original frame in the binding using the hash algorithm described in the Address Algorithm field.

-### 11. File address algorithm
+### 10. File address algorithm

 See above for description.
 Applies to the file hash.

-### 12. File hash
+### 11. File hash

 See above for description.

-### 13. Binder signature
+### 12. Binder signature

 See above for description.